If the government is to give more money to rugby, then it should go to women and diversity in the sport, not the All Blacks.

-“All national sporting organisations and subsidiaries who are receiving any form of public … funding should contribute to addressing issues of gender equality,” Wall says.
+"All national sporting organisations and subsidiaries who are receiving any form of public… funding should contribute to addressing issues of gender equality," Ms Wall said.

-And while change is happening, Wall believes more representation is needed.
+And while change is happening, Ms Wall believed more representation was needed.

 "For the first time ever, every single provincial board has a woman sitting around the table.
 But you can't create change with just one person.
 You need critical mass.